-After completing over one hundred audits of Google Ads (AdWords) accounts for Shopify businesses, I am dumbfounded at the number of accounts that don’t have conversion tracking accurately setup.
-Some stores spend thousands each month with no idea what, if any part of the campaigns, generate sales.
-Other businesses may track a sale as one conversion, but they have no revenue data—the sale of a $10 product looks the same as a $1000 product.
+After completing over one hundred audits of Google Ads accounts for Shopify businesses, I am dumbfounded at the number of accounts that don’t have accurate conversion tracking set up.
+Agencies and store owners will spend tens of thousands each month with no idea what, if any part of the campaigns, generate sales.

 Option 1: If you accurately track sales in Google Analytics, the quickest solution is to import your transactions as a conversion goal.
 See the steps to import transactions from analytics to Google Ads.
-We rarely use this method.
+View-through conversions are not tracked.
+We never use this method.

-Option 2: This tutorial covers why you need to edit the existing Google Ads conversion code and how to do it for the best data.
-I use this solution to help Shopify stores grow.
+Option 3: Manual implementation with full features covered in this guide.
+The tutorial covers how to edit the existing Google Ads conversion code and add to it the latest features for ecommerce.
+The post-purchase page is also included to track upsells.
+We use this option to help Shopify stores grow.

-I recommend the second option because my testing has repeatedly shown sales through Google Ads are lost to the (direct)/(none) traffic source in Google Analytics due to cross-domain tracking limitations of payment processors.
-This means your advertising would lack the proper attribution it deserves for generating sales, which ruins your ability to optimise ad campaigns.
+I also like our option over importing a purchase conversion through Google Analytics because my testing has repeatedly shown sales through Google Ads are lost to the (direct)/(none) traffic source in Google Analytics due to cross-domain tracking limitations or other marketing channels depending on your attribution settings.
 For one of my Google Ads clients I was able to attribute more than double the sales of Google Ads with the conversion tracking code compared to analytics.
-That level of data accuracy can be the difference between the death of an ecommerce business and it thriving.
+That level of data accuracy can be the difference between the death of a business and it thriving.

 1. In your Google Ads account from the top-right, click the spanner icon.
 Under the “Measurement” column, go to “Conversions”: